-Air fresheners are used indoors to hider unpleasant odours and to fill the room with a pleasant scent.
-The ingredients include volatile organic compounds (VOCs) which enter the atmosphere as they travel from indoor to outdoor air.
-VOC Emission is calculated for the use of passive, electric and combustible air fresheners.
+Air fresheners are used indoors to hide unpleasant odours and to fill the room with a pleasant scent.
+The ingredients include non-methane volatile organic compounds (NMVOCs) which enter the atmosphere as they travel from indoor to outdoor air.
+NMVOC emission is calculated for the use of passive, electric and combustible air fresheners.